The Ultimate Guide to a Road Trip in Provence, South of France

 Things to know before starting your road trip in Provence

 Getting to Provence is quite easy.
-Depending on which country you are coming from, you can either fly to Paris or Marseille and then take the bus or train !
-You can alternatively fly to a nearby country such as Italy or Switzerland.
-However, while you may save some money on plane tickets, it will cost you a lot to go to France and then get to Provence !
-That’s why we recommend you fly directly to France.
-Be sure to book your plane tickets in advance to give yourself plenty of time to plan your road trip through Provence.
+Depending on which country you are coming from, you can either fly to Paris or Marseille and then take the bus or train.
+Alternatively, you can fly to a nearby country, such as Italy or Switzerland.
+However, while you may save some money on airfare, it will cost you a lot to go to France and then head to Provence.
+That’s why we recommend flying directly to France.
+Once you arrive in Provence and before you start your road trip, you should take all the necessary precautions not only for yourself but also for the car.
+Provence is one of the safest regions in France, and the locals are very friendly.
+You can start your road trip from any French city, just follow the GPS directions.
+The complete road trip in Provence covers roughly 100 km.

 1-Gordes